jjarokergc/puppet-drawio/README.md

 # Puppet Module for diagrams.net (drawio)

+This puppet module installs the drawio WAR file into a Tomcat instance and creates a systemd unit file for management of the application.
+It was developed for Debian-family operating systems.

 The development repository is located at: <https://gitlab.jaroker.org>.
 A mirror repository is pushed to: <https://github.com/jjarokergc/puppet-drawio> for public access.

 ## Architecture

-This module install the drawio WAR file into a Tomcat instance and creates a systemd unit file for management of the application.
-It was developed for Debian-family operating systems.

 The module depends on `puppetlabs-java` and `puppetlabs-tomcat` modules but implements its own systemd-based management of the tomcat instance which bypasses the Tomcat scripts (e.g. catalina.sh) in favor of directly running Tomcat in Java.